THE ART & CRAFT OF CINEMATIC STORYTELLING

 focuses on the 5 stages of the filmmaking process:

-The Development stage prepares the learner to brainstorm ideas for a short film of minimum 30 sec to max 3 minutes; to converge ideas into one and develop the unified concept into a mood board and a story with a beginning, a middle and an end; to write it in a script/screenplay format, and to create a prospective budget for the film’s production.
+The Development stage To brainstorm ideas for a short film of minimum 30 sec to max 3 minutes; to converge ideas into one and develop the unified concept into a mood board and a brief summary and a story with a beginning, a middle and an end; to write it in a script/screenplay format.

-The Pre-Production stage prepares the learner to organise his/her shoot while learning all about framing, composition, camera size, angles, movement and lighting.
-In this stage, the learner will transform their script into a storyboard in preparation for the shoot and schedule the production.
+The Pre-Production stage To organise shoot while learning all about framing, shot size, angles, movement and lighting.
+In this stage, the learner will transform their script into a shot list and a storyboard in preparation for the shoot and schedule the production.

-The Production stage prepares the learner to act for the camera, to rehearse his/her script, to take different roles in the filmmaking process, and to shoot his/her short film on a smartphone.
+The Production stage To set up shoot, to act for the camera, to rehearse script and to shoot short film on a smartphone/tablet.

-The Post-Production stage prepares the learner to understand the different types and styles of editing and how to make use of them as he/she edits the short film on the smartphone.
+The Post-Production stage to learn different types and styles of editing and how to make use of them while editing the short film on the smartphone/tablet.

-The Distribution stage prepares the learner to present, market and promote his/her short film through social media and other online platforms and film festival dedicated to smart-filmmaking.
+The Distribution stage to make a poster of your film and to present, market and promote the short film through social media, online platforms and film festival dedicated to smart-filmmaking ( if desired).

 *Each of the 5 stages involves looking at the work of filmmakers both past and present.